Visit New York in 5 days

 If you want more information about this activity, you can follow this link.
 You will then be able to see the availability for your dates, the different existing flights (15, 20 and 30 minutes) as well as the programs and flight plans.

-I had the opportunity to do one such flight during a trip to New York, and I keep very good memories of it!
+I had the opportunity to make such a flight during a trip to New York, and I keep excellent memories of it!
 I still remember the passage over Central Park with the doors open and my feet hanging in the air....
-So awesome 🙂
+So awesome 🤩

 If you are planning to visit a lot of sites in New York, I advise you to get a City Pass – a tourist pass.
 There is nothing better to make your life easier, especially if you have only 5 days to visit New York.
 Several passes are available, and they are quite advantageous financially, as they allow you to get up to 50% off the price of entry to a site or off the price of an activity.

 The price of the pass depends on the number of attractions you choose or the number of days you will use it.
-It also depends on the website where you buy your pass.
-Here are the most popular passes:
+It also depends on the website where you buy your pass from.
+Here are the most popular passes (prices from December 2020):

 Benefits

-5 attractions, 3 of which you can choose between several options
+5 attractions, 3 of which you can choose from a list

 BOOK NOW